MBBS Subjects and Syllabus: Phase Wise, Core Medical Subjects, Electives

 MBBS Syllabus: 12 Months Rotatory Internship

-MBBS course comprises six months to a one-year compulsory rational internship in any hospital or health care centre.
+MBBS course comprises six months to a one-year compulsory rotational internship in any hospital or health care centre.
 During the internship period, students will be able to observe and practice clinical procedures and medical conditions.

 The concerned department of medical will be providing the logbook for each student.
 The posting will be changed during intervals and will be notified by the department.
 The posting period is specified in the below table: